 If you have other pets in the house, train your parrot to understand what they are.

 This simple word is easy for all parrots to say and understand.
 Say it whenever your cat appears near your parrot’s cage (under supervision, of course).

 This is a simple word for people who also own cats.
-It doesn’t contain any complex consonant sounds, so it should be easy enough for your bird to say.
-It can also signify danger if your cat isn’t allowed to be anywhere near your bird.
+It doesn’t contain complex consonant sounds, so it should be easy enough to say.
+It can also signify danger if your cat isn’t allowed anywhere near your bird.

 In the same vein as “meow,” “kitty” is a good word for parrots living with cats to understand.

-Whenever your parrot comes into contact with your canine friend, say “dog” while pointing towards the animal.
+Whenever your parrot comes into contact with your canine friend, say “dog” while pointing at them.

 Parrots and dogs mix slightly better than cats and dogs, so train your parrot to understand what “woof” means.